MHhey/Bullwhip-Simulation-in-Construction-Supply-Chains/README.md

 # Agentic AI Simulation of Bullwhip Effect in Construction Supply Chains

-> Heydari, M., Shojaei, A., McCoy, A., & Akanmu, A. — Myers-Lawson School of Construction, Virginia Tech

 ## About

 This repository contains simulation code for studying how the **bullwhip effect** propagates through construction supply chains under different network topologies and information-sharing regimes.
 Instead of fixed decision rules, each supply chain agent calls an **LLM (Gemini)** at every time step to generate adaptive behavioral coefficients, enabling emergent behaviors like defensive stockpiling to arise naturally.